scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 * `relations`, which identifies relationships betwen pairs of named entities.

-Converting the outputs of these models to DataFrames makes building notebooks adn applications that analyze these outputs much easier.
+Converting the outputs of these models to DataFrames makes building notebooks and applications that analyze these outputs much easier.
 For example, two lines of Python code, users can produce a DataFrame with information about all person names that a document mentions: